podwhitehawk/unifi-video/README.md

 - Ubuntu 12.04
 - Ubuntu 14.04
+- Debian 7

-Should also run on 13.04, and 13.10 but not tested yet.
+Should also run on Ubuntu 13.04 and 13.10 but not tested yet.
 Support for other OS'es will be added soon.

 ## Usage